houbie/lesscss/README.md

 Java LESS CSS compiler
 ======================

+> *Active development of this project has stopped*

+> There are two alternatives:

+> * [less4j](https://github.com/SomMeri/less4j) : native java port of lesscss
+> * use the original javascript lesscss via npm, grunt, etc.

 Lesscss compiles LESS code into CSS stylesheets (see <http://lesscss.org>)

 Lesscss is compatible with LESS version 1.7.0.
 In fact, Lesscss executes the official JavaScript LESS compiler in a JVM.